ZetCode

 Copying file in Java

-In Java copy file tutorial, we show how to copy a file in Java.
+In this article we show how to copy a file in Java.
 We copy files with built-in classes including File, FileInputStream, FileOutputStream, FileChannel, and Files.
-We also use two third-party libraries: Apache Commons IO and Google Guava.

 File copying is the creation of a new file which has the same content as an existing file.
 File moving is transferring a file from one location to another.